 To avoid the window dressing effect, a code should not be a mail order laminate copy of someone else's, or mandated by the human resource department.
 Codes are insufficient if intended only to ensure that policies are legal.
 All staff must see the ethics program being driven by top management.
-Note that codes of ethics and codes of conduct may be the same in some organizations, depending on the organization's culture and operations and on the ultimate level of specificity in the codes.
-The following guidelines are considered when creating a code of ethics:
+Note that codes of ethics and codes of conduct may be the same in some organizations, depending on the organization's culture and operations and on the ultimate level of specificity in the codes The following guidelines are considered when creating a code of ethics:

-- 1. Review any values needed to adhere to relevant laws and regulations; this ensures the organization is not (or is not near) breaking any of them.
-Increased priority is placed on values that will help the company organization operate to avoid breaking these laws and to follow necessary regulations. - 2.
-Review which values produce the top three or four traits of a highly ethical and successful product or service- for insurance, this includes objectivity, confidentiality, and accuracy, etc. Identify which values produce behaviors that exhibit these traits. - 3.
-Identify values needed to address current issues in the workplace.
+1. Review any values need to adhere to relevant laws and regulations; this ensures the organization is not (or is not near) breaking any of them.
+Increased priority is placed on values that will help the company organization operate to avoid breaking these laws and to follow necessary regulations.

+2. Review which values produce the top three or four traits of a highly ethical and successful product or service- for insurance, this includes objectivity, confidentiality, and accuracy, etc. Identify which values produce behaviors that exhibit these traits.

+3. Identify values needed to address current issues in the workplace.
 A company representative can be appointed to interview staff to collect descriptions of major issues in the workplace.
 These issues can be considered to determine which is ethical in nature, e.g.., issues in regard to respect, fairness and honesty.
 Identify the behaviors needed to resolve these issues.
 Identify which values would generate those preferred behaviors.
-There may be values included here that some people would not deem as moral or ethical values, e.g., team-building and promptness, but for managers, these practical values may add more relevance and utility to a code of ethics. - 4.
-Identify any values needed, based on findings during strategic planning.
+There may be values included here that some people would not deem as moral or ethical values, e.g., team-building and promptness, but for managers, these practical values may add more relevance and utility to a code of ethics.

+4. Identify any values needed, based on findings during strategic planning.
 Companies must self-analyze their SWOT status (identifying the organization's Strengths, Weaknesses, Opportunities and Threats).
-Determine which behaviors are needed to build on strengths, shore up weaknesses, take advantage of opportunities and guard against threats - 5.
-Consider any top ethical values that might be prized by stakeholders.
-For example, consider expectations of employees, clients/customers, suppliers, members of the local community, etc. - 6.
-Collect from the above steps, the top five to ten ethical values which are high priorities in the organization
+Determine which behaviors are needed to build on strengths, shore up weaknesses, take advantage of opportunities and guard against threats

+5. Consider any top ethical values that might be prized by stakeholders.
+For example, consider expectations of employees, clients/customers, suppliers, members of the local community, etc.